-HCA 272, HCA 272A Cultural Competency in Health Care Organizations

-"Cultural competency" is one of public health's primary tools to closing the disparities gap in health care.
+HCA 272/ 272A Cultural Competency in Health Care Organizations 3 credits Fall- Odd Years/ PGS "Cultural competency" is one of public health's primary tools to closing the disparities gap in health care.
 It encompasses behaviors, attitudes, and policies that are integrated in a system, agency, or group of professionals that enables effective work in cross-cultural settings and situations.
 While "culture" is commonly associated with race/ethnicity, it encompasses the language, thoughts, communications, actions, customs, beliefs, and values of any social group.
 This course will examine both analytical and practical approaches to cultural competency in public health.
 Concepts, models, frameworks, and communication that occur in cross-cultural health situations will be discussed, but also the application of these concepts in real interventions and programs.

-HCA 300, HCA 300A Health Care Leadership
+HCA 300/ 300A Health Care Leadership 3 credits